echien216/APCSFinal/README.md

 Solid - anything that cannot be "phased through", i.e. has a hitbox of some kind

-Actor - anything that can move
+Actor (implements Solid) - anything that can move

 Player (extends Actor) - the player

-Enemy (extends Actor) - enemies
+Enemy (extends Actor) - normal enemy

+EnemyStrong (extends Enemy) - tougher and stronger enemy

+Projectile (implements Solid) - anything that is fired by Actors when they attack

-Obstacle - anything that Actors cannot move through, but cannot move itself
+Obstacle (implements Solid) - anything that Actors cannot move through, and are unable to move

+Goal (extends Goal) - the area the player must touch to move onto the next level

 TitleScreen - the menu when the game is opened

 InstructionScreen - screen showing instructions

-Projectile - anything that is fired, ex. attacks

-Goal - the area the player must touch to move onto the next level

 --FEATURES LIST--

 Must have: